 Advancing the rights of women workers at CSW61

-ESCR-Net’s Women and ESCR Working Group (WESCR WG) will hold two parallel sessions and a strategy meeting on advancing women’s rights related to work during CSW 61 (United Nations Commission on the Status of Women).
-Engaging with state representatives and UN agencies, the WESCR WG will foreground the human rights obligations of states in relation to the priority theme of the CSW: “Women’s economic empowerment in the changing world of work.”
+ESCR-Net’s Women and ESCR Working Group (WESCR WG) held two parallel sessions and a strategy meeting on advancing women’s rights related to work during CSW 61 (United Nations Commission on the Status of Women).
+Engaging with state representatives and UN agencies, the WESCR WG foregrounded the human rights obligations of states in relation to the priority theme of the CSW: “Women’s economic empowerment in the changing world of work.”

-The first event, focused on deepening a conversation with fellow grassroots and NGO advocates, will be on 20 March, at 12:30 pm, on the second floor of the Church Center (777 United Nations Plaza #8g, New York), as part of the NGO CSW Forum.
+The first event, focused on deepening a conversation with fellow grassroots and NGO advocates, was on 20 March, at 12:30 pm, on the second floor of the Church Center (777 United Nations Plaza #8g, New York), as part of the NGO CSW Forum.
 Download the flyer for this event.

-The second event, held in partnership with the Ministry of Foreign Affairs of Finland, will be in the UN Building in Conference Room B on 22 March, from 10:00-11:15 am.
+The second event, held in partnership with the Ministry of Foreign Affairs of Finland, was in the UN Building in Conference Room B on 22 March, from 10:00-11:15 am.
 Download the flyer and the concepte note for this event.
-Please RSVP here.

-Maria Virgínia Brás Gomes, a Member of the UN Committee on Economic, Social and Cultural Rights (CESCR), who co-authored General Comment 23 (April 2016) on the right to just and favorable conditions of work, will be on the panel of the second event together with Women and ESCR Working Group members.
-Members of the panel will highlight the impact of global economic policies on women’s rights, share specific cases and grassroots struggles of women directly impacted by various forms of injustice and systemic inequality (with a focus on domestic workers, the care economy and the exploitation of workers), and discuss strategies for utilizing the international human rights framework.
+Maria Virgínia Brás Gomes, a Member of the UN Committee on Economic, Social and Cultural Rights (CESCR), who co-authored General Comment 23 (April 2016) on the right to just and favorable conditions of work, was on the panel of the second event together with Women and ESCR Working Group members.
+Members of the panel highlighted the impact of global economic policies on women’s rights, shared specific cases and grassroots struggles of women directly impacted by various forms of injustice and systemic inequality (with a focus on domestic workers, the care economy and the exploitation of workers), and discussed strategies for utilizing the international human rights framework.